 The federal government filed a motion to dismiss or, in the alternative, for summary judgment on August 21, 2019.
 We filed our motion for summary judgment and opposition to defendants’ motion on September 12, 2019.
 We argued that the regulation is arbitrary and capricious in violation of the Administrative Procedures Act, that HHS lacked statutory authority to implement the rule, that the rule violates nondiscrimination provisions in existing law, and that the rule is unconstitutional under the Establishment Clause, the Equal Protection Clause, the Due Process Clause, the Free Speech Clause, and the Spending Clause.
 Oral argument took place on October 30, 2019.

 On November 19, 2019, the district court granted summary judgment in our favor on our Administrative Procedure Act claims, vacating the rule in its entirety.
 The government then appealed this and other decisions enjoining the rule.
-The case is currently on hold, however, while the Biden administration drafts a new rule to replace the one that the courts blocked.
+The case is currently on hold, however, while the Biden administration works to finalize a new rule to replace the one that the courts blocked.

 Mayor & City Council of Baltimore v.
 Azar